hhvm/user-documentation/guides/hack/10-operators/01-intro.md

 # Hack Operators

-Hack introduces a few new operators beyond which exists in PHP.
+Hack introduces a few new operators beyond those which exists in PHP.

 ## `==>` ([Lambda operator](lambda.md))